rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 ## 5.28.36 Date of distribution on part pages

-<a name="5.28.36.1">5.28.36.1</a> If parts of a manifestation have individual title pages bearing dates of distribution that differ from the dates of distribution pertaining to the whole manifestation, give these additional dates in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.36.9](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.36.9)).
+<a name="5.28.36.1">5.28.36.1</a> If parts of a manifestation have individual title pages bearing dates of distribution that differ from the date pertaining to the whole manifestation, give these additional dates of distribution in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.36.9](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.36.9)).

 If, however, one of these dates is a more accurate reflection of the actual date of distribution than the date pertaining to the whole manifestation, give it as a correction as instructed in [5.28.31.4](#5.28.31.4).